 The Sydney Opera House is pleased to provide any production requirements, whether inhouse or hired from third parties.
+Refer to the individual venue technical specifications for available equipment and allocations.

-Touring equipment, temporary staging, lighting and sound equipment may be supplied through your own provider, and is subject to SOH approval.
+Touring equipment, temporary staging, lighting, and sound equipment may be supplied through your own provider, subject to SOH approval.